 If you think you have tennis elbow, please do not hesitate to call us.
 The longer you let this problem go, the more damage occurs, and the harder it is to fix.

 Also known as Medial Epicondylitis, Golfer’s Elbow is a repetitive type soft tissue injury of the forearm muscles that creates tension and pain on the inside of the elbow.
 Besides pain and muscle tension in the forearm, golfer’s elbow can also produce numbness and weakness in the forearm and hand.
 Tennis elbow is typically caused by overuse of the forearm muscles responsible for gripping and turning the wrist palm downwards (pronation).
 Constant tension pulls on the muscle’s insertion on the elbow creating inflammation and pain.
 This does not just happen to golfers.
 Any activity that overuses the gripping and wrist muscles can cause golfer’s elbow.
+This includes:

 Risk factors include age more than 40, obesity, and smoking.
 Treatment of golfer’s elbow typically includes soft tissue work to the muscles, stretches, exercises, manipulation of the wrist and elbow, ultrasound, and electro-muscle stimulation.
 Habit modification is also recommended.
 At times an assessment of the offending activity is necessary to evaluate how these activities can be modified.

 Your hand probably has more structures in it than you realize.
 There are 27 bones, about 30 joints, and a complicated array of nerves, muscles and ligaments involved with movement.
 For those having hand pain, I’d like to share some of the more common reasons your hand might be hurting.

 Carpal Tunnel Syndrome